NVIDIA/DeepLearningExamples/TensorFlow/LanguageModeling/BERT/README.md

 To achieve these same results, follow the [Quick Start Guide](#quick-start-guide) outlined above.

 #### NVIDIA DGX-2 32G (1x V100 32G)
-Our results were obtained by running the `scripts/run_squad_inference.sh` training script in the TensorFlow 19.03-py3 NGC container on NVIDIA DGX-2 with 1x V100 32G GPUs.
-Performance numbers (in sentences per second) were averaged over an entire training epoch.
+Our results were obtained by running the `scripts/run_squad_inference.sh` inference script in the TensorFlow 19.03-py3 NGC container on NVIDIA DGX-2 with 1x V100 32G GPUs.
+Performance numbers (in sentences per second) were averaged over an entire epoch.

 | **Number of GPUs** | **Batch size per GPU** | **FP32 sentences/sec** | **FP16 sentences/sec** | **Speedup** |
 |---|---|-----|------|----|